LogicBoots/mankrish/README.md

-# Mamale International - AI-Powered Robotics Website
+# Mamale Intelligence - AI-Powered Robotics Website

-A modern, responsive website for Mamale International, a dynamic startup revolutionizing healthcare and household automation with AI-powered robotics.
+A modern, responsive website for Mamale Intelligence, a dynamic startup revolutionizing healthcare and household automation with AI-powered robotics.
 Built with React + Vite, styled with Tailwind CSS, and featuring smooth animations with Framer Motion.

 ## 🚀 Features